Kohl Stewart

-Kohl Robert Stewart (born October 7, 1994) is an American professional baseball pitcher in the Kansas City Royals organization.
-He previously played in Major League Baseball (MLB) for the Minnesota Twins and Chicago Cubs.
+Kohl Robert Stewart (born October 7, 1994) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Chicago Cubs.
 He was the fourth overall selection in the 2013 MLB draft.

 Amateur career

 Stewart attended St. Pius X High School in Houston, Texas, and played St Pius X's baseball team as a pitcher and football team as a quarterback.
 A top college football recruit, Stewart committed to attend Texas A&M University, to play for the Texas A&M Aggies football team.

 Professional career

 Minnesota Twins

 The Minnesota Twins selected Stewart with the fourth overall selection in the 2013 MLB Draft.
 Stewart signed with the Twins, bypassing Texas A&M for a $4,544,400 signing bonus.
-After signing, Stewart played for both the GCL Twins and Elizabethton Twins, posting a combined 1.35 ERA with 24 strikeouts in 20 total innings between both teams.
+After signing, Stewart played for both the Gulf Coast League Twins and Elizabethton Twins, posting a combined 1.35 ERA with 24 strikeouts in 20 total innings between both teams.
 In 2014, he played for the Cedar Rapids Kernels, compiling a 3–5 record and 2.59 ERA in 19 starts, and in 2015, he played for the Fort Myers Miracle where he pitched to a 7–8 record and 3.20 ERA in 22 games.
 Stewart spent 2016 with both Fort Myers and the Chattanooga Lookouts, posting a combined 12–8 record, 2.88 ERA, and 1.34 WHIP in 25 total starts between both clubs, and 2017 with Chattanooga, going 5–6 with a 4.09 ERA in 16 starts, along with starting one game for the Rochester Red Wings.